LaurePiechaczyk/project4-code-institute-django/README.md

 - Register or login [Heroku](https://id.heroku.com/login)
 - Choose a unique name for the app and the location nearest to you.
 - Under **Resources** search for and add **Heroku Postgres** to your app
-- In your local environement in the env.py file, enter the database URL (to find the URL, in HEROKU go to settings --> click "Reveal Config VARS")
+- In your local environment in the env.py file, enter the database URL (to find the URL, in HEROKU go to settings --> click "Reveal Config VARS")
 - In Heroku, add a SECRET_KEY var (must be the same as the one in your env.py file)
 - Add the hostname of your Heroku app to settings.py
 ```